weishc/work-stuff/mayaVirusKiller/README.md

-Remove all infected ma files of the infamous "vaccine_gene" virus from the specified location.
+Cure all ma files infected with the infamous "vaccine_gene" virus from the specified location.